rosamarielafierro/outdoorsegmentation/README.md

 ## Repository Structure

 The repository is structured as follows:
+- experiments -  folder containing an example of the experiments conducted
- - Figures - folder containing project images.
+ - figures - folder containing project images.
- - Toolbox - folder containing two auxiliar tools for working with the dataset: transforming the labels merging some of the classes, creating csv files for loading the images in the dataset and getting stats for class imbalance.
+ - toolbox - folder containing two auxiliar tools for working with the dataset: transforming the labels merging some of the classes, creating csv files for loading the images in the dataset and getting stats for class imbalance.
  - Dataset.py - python file containing the dataset class.
  - Train.py - python file containing the train class.
  - Test.py - python file used for doing only the Test step.